Sayyidina Ali bin Abi Talib alayhisalam:

 He hears but cannot be said to use the organ of hearing.

-He sees but cannot be attributed with the sense of sight.
+He sees but cannot be attributed to the sense of sight.

-He is merciful but cannot be said to have weakness of heart.
+He is merciful but cannot be said to have a weakness of the heart.

 He was before all things so that nothing can be said to be before Him.